avizway1/AWAR-DEC/ec2.md

      - **Full Upfront**: Pay 100% upfront.
      - **Partial Upfront**: Pay 30-50% upfront; remaining is paid monthly.
      - **No Upfront**: Pay entirely on a monthly basis.
+- We can sell Instance in AWS MarketPlace, if we dont want to use it anymore.

 3. **Spot Instances**
    - For **flexible workloads** with no critical data.